Questions and answers about my development process

 Q. How do you stay current?

 - I read and contribute to StackOverflow almost daily.
 I also take Lynda, Coursera and Udemy courses to keep up to date on new or popular frameworks.
-Finally, I’m active in the Vancouver Meetup circles on topics such as PHP, Docker, AWS, and web development.
+Finally, I’m active in the Vancouver Meetup circles.